software-development-project-1/software-development-project-1.github.io/material/sprint-2.md

 }
 ```

+Here's what the scripts do:

-The `esbuild-bundle` script will bundle the `frontend/messageList/renderMessageList.jsx` entry file and output the result to the `src/main/resources/static/frontend` folder.
-The `dev` script will execute the `esbuild-bundle` script with a `--watch` flag, which will generate the output files each time one of the source files changes.
+- The `esbuild-bundle` script will bundle the `frontend/messageList/renderMessageList.jsx` entry file and output the result to the `src/main/resources/static/frontend` folder.
+- The `dev` script will execute the `esbuild-bundle` script with a `--watch` flag, which will generate the output files each time one of the source files changes.
 Use this script while writing the frontend code.

-Let's open the project folder in Git Bash and run `npm run dev` command.
+This is handy while we are developing the frontend.
+- The `build` script will generate a [minified](https://esbuild.github.io/api/#minify) version of the code.
+This version should be used for the _production version_ of the application due to its smaller file size that is faster to download through the network.

+Let's open the open project folder in an editor.
+If you have previously written frontend code using Visual Studio Code, you can use that instead of Eclipse.
+Then, open the project folder in a command-line interface such as Git Bash or the Visual Studio Code's integrated terminal.

+Start by installing the frontend dependencies by running the `npm install` command.
+Then, run `npm run dev` command to bundle the frontend code.
 Next, open <http://localhost:8080/react-messages> in browser and you should see a list of messages if there's any.
 If the list is empty, add a message in <http://localhost:8080/messages/add> and check again.

+{: .note }

+> Run the `npm run dev` command when you are developing the frontend application.

 Now that we have the <http://localhost:8080/api/recommendations> REST API, we can implement a frontend application for the recommendations list.
 Create a folder `recommendationList` in the `frontend` folder.
 In that folder, create a file `renderRecommendationList.jsx` with the following content: